Caring for older dogs

 Keeping your older dog comfortable

-Make sure everything your dog needs is easily accessible so they don’t have to go too far to find their water, food, toys and bed.
+- Give them something to grip.
 Smooth, slippery floors can be difficult for older dogs to walk on, so put a rug or carpet down to give them something to grip.

 Feeding a senior dog

-As they get older a dog's dietary requirements change.
+As they get older, a dog's dietary requirements change.
 It varies with breed and size, but at around seven your dog might benefit from gradually moving onto a diet designed for senior dogs.
 A vet can advise what's best.

 Changing needs of older dogs

-If your dog seems stiff or has trouble with things like getting out of bed and going upstairs, your vet may advise some treatments that can help.
+- If your dog seems stiff or has trouble with things like getting out of bed and going upstairs, your vet may advise some treatments that can help.

-Health and welfare
+Older dog health and welfare

 If you have any concerns about your older dog, always check with a vet.
-Changes in behaviour may be signs of underlying issues, not just down to ‘old-age’ - so make sure to take them for a regular health check.
+Changes in behaviour may be signs of underlying issues, not just down to old age - so make sure to take them for a regular health check.
 Some vets even run clinics especially for senior pets.